unkcpz/unkcpz.github.io/content/post/2025-01-25-how-to-debug-async-in-aiida.md

 To ensure compatibility with the original design, AiiDA utilize [`nest-asyncio`](https://github.com/erdewit/nest_asyncio), which allows re-entry into event loops.
 This approach enables AiiDA to manage a single event loop per thread, allowing all processes to run asynchronously within that loop.
-Meanwhile, we recognizing that most AiiDA users come from scientific fields where asynchronous programming may be unfamiliar and challenging to work with.
+Meanwhile, I recognizing that most AiiDA users come from scientific fields where asynchronous programming may be unfamiliar and challenging to work with.
 By exposing the synchronous `execute` method of AiiDA process to end user, so user don't need to struggle about any asynchronous programming.

 This also allows AiiDA to run asynchronous code in an interactive environment like an IPython shell.